Table of Contents

 There is a great opportunity for wildlife enthusiasts to explore Sri Lankan wild animals during the cultural triangle tour.
 On the second day of the cultural triangle tour, you can find time to visit Minneriya national park, here you can witness a large number of wild elephants.
 Wild buffaloes, monkeys, crocodile, wild boar, deer are some of the very common animals here.
 Minneriya is an optional activity and it can only be done if time permits you to do it.

-IMPORTANT FACTS ABOUT SRI LANKA CULTURAL TRIANGLE ITINERARY
+IMPORTANT FACTS ABOUT CULTURAL CITY TOUR SRI LANKA

 The time is taken for the tour is unpredictable due to the traffic and other circumstances, the time mentioned above is only based on rough calculation.
 If you any time constraints, due to the departure flights, appointment etc, please inform us in advance, so that we can plan your Sri Lanka Cultural Triangle Tour accordingly.